 If you have more time in Noosa National Park you can definitely do the Alexandra Bay Walk.
 Here, you can the walk at the Parkedge Road entrance.
 Alternatively, you can also follow the Coastal Walk down to Alexandria Bay from Hell’s Gate.
 If you walk to the middle of the beach (accessibility depends on tides) you can continue on the Alexandria Bay Walk that will take you to Sunshine Beach.
 Make sure to start to walk back from Alexandria Bay 1-2 hours before sunset.

 6. EMU MOUNTAIN SUMMIT WALK (EMU MOUNTAIN SECTION)

 1.1 km return 45 mins-1 hour.

-The Emu Mountain Summit walk is famous for its 360 degree panoramic views and spotting colourful arrays of wildflowers.
+The Emu Mountain Summit walk is famous for its 360-degree panoramic views and spotting colorful arrays of wildflowers.